CryptoCholo/odinBook/README.md

-# hng-task1
+# The Odin Book
-This is the first of 10 tasks that will be completed from the HNG9 internship
+This is an api for a facebook clone called odin book.